srperera/nih_parsers/notes.md

     only the ones that belong to track, but like in the spot track object parser if there is no tracks we are still grabbing the objects that dont belong to a track. is this right? should we be grabbing these items because they dont have track statistics.

 *** look at the the stats names for objects vs track_objects .. and see what the difference is **

+*** is there a difference between objects that belong to a track vs objects that dont belong to a track in terms of how they are represented in the ims file. for example track_objects are in a seperate place if there something that indicates in the statistics value dataframe that says these objects belong to a track and these objects dont? **

+** for the time step parsers .. do objects that dont belong to a track have first time points? **

+# TODO:
+    * Surface time step parser needs the script and need to update the surface_parser notebook to run that script.